Sheaves on the alcoves and modular representations II: Abstract

 \section{Abstract}

 We relate the category of sheaves on alcoves that was constructed in \cite{FieLanWallCross} to the representation theory of reductive algebraic groups.
-In particular, we show that its indecomposable projective objects encode the simple rational characters of a reductive algebraic group in all characteristics above the Coxeter number.
+In particular, we show that its indecomposable projective objects encode the simple rational characters of a reductive algebraic group for characteristics above the Coxeter number.